Swarsele/Map-Search-Fix-for-Civilization-6/ReadMe.txt

 As the game seems to perform well when started with all mods unloaded, my solution is to simply run a small .bat file every time before starting the game.
 This .bat file then copies a "clean" mods.sqlite file into the "My Games\Sid Meier's Civilization 6" folder, and Map Search should work.
+Of course, this could be done by hand as well, but this approach saves us some trouble.
+I simply made a shortcut to this .bat file and placed it in my Quick Links, so I can always use it before starting the game

 ====================================================================================

 STEPS TO FIX:
 -In "Enable Civ 6 Mods.bat", change the first argument to the destination of your clean mods.sqlite